Board of Directors 2019-20

 Lynn has been a board director of the UCLA Alumni Association since 2013 and has served on the Finance and Nominations committees, as well as the Centennial Task Force.
 This will be her second term as secretary.
 She is also on the Board of Advisors for Grades of Green, which inspires and empowers kids and the broader school community to care for the environment.

-Lynn has a degree in design from the School of the Arts and Architecture and is a Gold Legacy member of the Alumni Association.
+Lynn has a degree in design from the School of the Arts and Architecture and is a Gold Member of the Alumni Association.

 Connect with Lynn on UCLA ONE.